Properties of cyanobacterial UV-absorbing pigments suggest their evolution was driven by optimizing photon dissipation rather than photoprotection: Discussion

 \section{Discussion}

-In a previous work (Michaelian and Simeonov, 2015) we posited five basic tendencies that organic pigment evolution on Earth would have followed: (1) increases in the photon absorption cross section with respect to the pigment physical size, (2) decreases in the electronic excited state lifetimes of the pigments, (3) quenching of the radiative de-excitation channels (e.g., fluorescence), (4) greater coverage of the surface solar spectrum, and (5) pigment proliferation and dispersion over an ever greater surface area of Earth.
+In a previous work (Michaelian and Simeonov, 2015) we posited five basic tendencies that organic pigment evolution on Earth would have followed if the overriding function of life was to increase global photon dissipation; (1) increases in the photon absorption cross section with respect to the pigment physical size, (2) decreases in the electronic excited state lifetimes of the pigments, (3) quenching of the radiative de-excitation channels (e.g., fluorescence), (4) greater coverage of the surface solar spectrum, and (5) pigment proliferation and dispersion over an ever greater surface area of Earth.

-To examine whether these five tendencies are satisfied with the evolutionary invention of MAAs and scytonemins we compare their properties to those of the aromatic amino acids (AAAs) (see Table 1).

-Our reason for choosing the AAAs is twofold; (1) they are considered to be among the earliest chromophoric organic molecules used by life with a prebiotic origin (a subject discussed earlier in the text, and in Michaelian (2011) and Michaelian and Simeonov (2015) in greater detail), and (2) since both MAAs and scytonemins are derived from intermediates of the shikimate pathway for AAA biosynthesis they most likely appeared later in evolution compared to the AAAs, probably when the biosynthetic machinery for the synthesis of the AAAs was already robust; an event that most likely long predated 3.4 Ga, considering that Busch et al. (2016) demonstrated that the ancestral tryptophan synthase of the last universal common ancestor (LUCA) was already a highly sophisticated enzyme at 3.4 Ga.
-This reasoning is also corroborated by the previously mentioned (see Sect.
-2.2.4) identification of Raman spectral biosignatures of scytonemin in $\sim$ 3.5 Ga old relict fossilized sedimentary geological specimens (Edwards et al., 2007; Pullan et al., 2008).
+To examine whether these five tendencies are corroborated within the evolutionary tendencies of MAAs and scytonemins we compare their properties to those of the aromatic amino acids (AAAs) (see Table 1).
+Our reason for choosing the AAAs is twofold; (1) they are considered to be among the earliest chromophoric organic molecules used by life with a prebiotic origin (Michaelian, 2011; Michaelian and Simeonov, 2015), and (2) since both MAAs and scytonemins are derived from intermediates of the shikimate pathway for AAA biosynthesis they most likely appeared later in evolution compared to the AAAs, probably when the biosynthetic machinery for the synthesis of the AAAs was already robust; an event that most likely long predated 3.4 Ga, considering that Busch et al. (2016) demonstrated that the ancestral tryptophan synthase of the last universal common ancestor (LUCA) was already a highly sophisticated enzyme at 3.4 Ga.

-Based on all the data presented and discussed in Sect.
-2, we can state with a high degree of certainty that the fourth and fifth requirements are satisfied with the evolutionary inventions of MAAs and scytonemins.
+Based on the data presented in previous sections on the spectral coverage and biological and geographical ubiquity of these pigments, we can state with a high degree of certainty that the fourth and fifth tendencies of pigment spectral versatility and pigment proliferation, respectively, are satisfied for the evolutionary histories of MAAs and scytonemins.